-A practical guide to transferable tax credits carrybacks
+A practical guide to transferable tax credits carrybacks and carryforwards

 Transferable tax credits have created new opportunities for taxpayers to participate in the clean energy transition while offsetting tax liability.
 Understanding the mechanics of carrybacks and carryforwards is essential to capturing their full benefit.